22.1.07

 8) What is your outlook for the alternative investment industry?

 i) LBOs are widely understood now.
 Corporations can take on debt and recapitalize themselves.
-Quick flips are gone and we have little to offer long term
+Quick flips are gone and we have little to offer

-iii) We've had a good run with institutional investors and our IPOs permit some extra fun with retail as we exit the big private equity end game
+iii) We've had a good run with institutional investors and our MLP IPOs permit some extra fun with retail as we exit the big private equity end game

 iv) "Absolute consent", "Yank the bank", "Snooze you lose".
 As long as we retain total control of every aspect of the financing behind deals we will be fine